Passengers awaiting disrupted flights

 But most airlines still address these disruptions using old processes that were originally intended for a less complex operating environment.

 As consumer expectations escalate and competition heightens, the distinction between airlines that only respond to disruptions and those that actively manage them is more important than ever.
-These are three unmistakable signs your disruption management process might be preventing your airline from reaching operational excellence.
+These are three unmistakable signs your flight disruption management process might be preventing your airline from reaching operational excellence.

 Sign 1: Your Operations Center Feels Like a War Room During Every Weather Event